Fix: Error 0x8024500c When Installing Windows Updates

 3. Ignore the Update

-This error is mostly reported in Windows 11, as it’s still new, and most of the updates it’s receiving are buggy.
-It’s best to ignore the update for some time because if it’s not installed properly, it’s possible that there is something wrong with the update itself, and we don’t have to change anything on our computer.
+This error is mostly reported in Windows 11, as it’s still new, and many of the updates it’s receiving are buggy.
+It’s best to ignore the update for some time because if it’s not installed properly, it’s possible that there is something wrong with the update itself, and there’s no need to change anything on our computer.

 4. Install the Update through ISO File

-You can download the latest ISO file and use it to update your Windows, this will work definitely because it doesn’t rely on the built in Windows services to update your Windows.
-Follow these steps:
+You can download the latest ISO file and use it to update your Windows.
+This will work because it doesn’t rely on the built-in Windows services to update your system.

-1. Download the latest ISO file from official website.
-We will download Windows 10 ISO file for demonstration purposes.
+1. Download the latest ISO file from the official website.
+We will download a Windows 10 ISO file for demonstration purposes.

-2. Once the ISO file is downloaded, double-click on it to load it to a Virual Disk.
+2. Once the ISO file is downloaded, double-click on it to load it to a virtual disk.

 Double-click the ISO file Downloaded